onap/dcaegen2/docs/sections/tls_enablement.rst

 2. Certificate generation and retrieval:

    When a DCAE component that needs an external TLS certificate is launched, a Kubernetes init container runs before the main component container is launched.
-The init container contacts the AAF CertService.
+The init container contacts the OOM CertService.

    DCAE service components (sometimes called "microservices") are deployed via Cloudify using blueprints.
 This is described in more detail in the next section.